 Aspergilli are saprophytic, spore-forming, filamentous fungi found ubiquitously in the environment.
-Aspergillus fumigatus (AF) is the most prevalent species isolated from the respiratory secretions of CF patients.
+Aspergillus fumigatus (AF) is the most prevalent fungal species isolated from the respiratory secretions of CF patients.

-Several distinct clinical phenotypes are observed in CF (King J et al, 2016):
+Generally several distinct clinical phenotypes are observed in CF (King J et al, 2016):

 - Aspergillus can persist without respiratory decline (Aspergillus colonization);

 - Aspergillus may develop a localized infection, associated to mucosal inflammation and worsening respiratory disease without allergic responses (Aspergillus bronchitis);

 - Aspergillus may trigger an IgE-mediated hypersensitivity response either with or without respiratory exacerbation, airway inflammation, and the development of bronchiectasis and fibrosis (Aspergillus sensitization and ABPA respectively).